Street Photography and Privacy

 When photographers go out to take pictures of public places, they are bound to catch a few pedestrians in their shots.
 Civilians are often the main target of street photographers across the world.
 Taking pictures of strangers in public isn’t illegal (in most cases), but it can make people uncomfortable and may lead to confrontation.

-Here is a brief discussion of the line between legal and ethical street photography.
-Stick around until the end for a few tips on how to make your subjects a little more comfortable.
+Here is a brief discussion of the line between legal and ethical boundaries when it comes to street photography and privacy.
+Stick around until the end for a few tips on how to be mindful of an individual’s privacy and make your photography subjects a little more comfortable.

 The Controversial Case of former Fujifilm Ambassador Tatsuo Suzuki